-Our client wanted big chunky looking shelves with no visible brackets.
+In this case, our client wanted big chunky looking shelves with no visible brackets.
 We had already replaced their timber floor 2 years ago and all the doors last year.
 See our replacing a timber floor and also our hanging a door projects.

-We therefore decided to use Redwood for the shelves so they could be stained later to match the floor and doors.
+We therefore decided to use Redwood for the alcove shelving so they could be stained later to match the floor and doors.
 The skirting we used when we did the floor was 6 x 1 inch Redwood so we used the same for the top of the shelves and to hide the support battens we clad the underside with tongue and grooved matchboard.

 The support battens were 2 x 1 inch treated softwood and were fixed using red wall plugs and 3 inch number 8 screws.
 See our fixing to masonry project for details on how to do this.
 A battery screwdriver is a must when undertaking a project like this.